 - It’s free compared to $89 a year for Yoast Premium

-- It is easy to set up (let’s you import your data from Yoast or other SEO plugins) and intuitive
+- It is easy to set up (it lets you import your data from Yoast or other SEO plugins) and intuitive

-- It is faster and smaller using up less resources and not slowing your site down
+- It is faster and smaller using up fewer resources and not slowing your site down

 2. Elementor Page Builder

-Why use it?
-To build and customise beautiful pages without needing to code.
+To build and customize beautiful pages without needing to code.

 Elementor will become your best friend in no time.
 Widely regarded as the best free page builder plugin available on WP, it offers you a highly intuitive drag-and-drop, front-end editor.
 This means:

-- You will be editing the actual webpage you are working on (and not a backend view of it)
+- You’ll be editing the actual webpage you are working on (and not a backend view of it)